-The University of Denver (in Colorado) offers an Animal & Human Health certificate that requires one on-campus course and three online courses.
+The University of Denver (in Colorado) offers an Animals & Human Health certificate that requires one on-campus course and three online courses.
 The on-campus course is the capstone, which involves student presentations, group work, and interaction with animal therapy professionals.
-Applicants must have a Bachelor’s degree or equivalent practical experience in animal-assisted therapy.
-The program cost is $3,000 (lodging and travel costs for the campus portion are not included).
+Applicants must have a bachelor’s degree or equivalent practical experience in animal assisted therapy.
+The program cost is $3,500 plus a one-time application fee of $25 for registration (lodging and travel costs for the campus portion are not included).

-Animal Assisted Therapy Programs of Colorado offers a certificate in animal-assisted psychotherapy (CAAP).
-The program is designed for mental health professionals and students with an interest in animal-assisted interventions.
-Students must attend a three-day intensive workshop (near Denver) and then complete the rest of the coursework online at their own pace.
+Animal Assisted Therapy Programs of Colorado offers a certificate in animal assisted psychotherapy (CAAP).
+The program is designed for mental health professionals and students with an interest in animal assisted interventions.
+The certificate program includes six online courses, which can be completed at the student's own pace.
+The program also offers a virtual classroom allowing students to network.
 The course is eligible for continuing education credit hours.
-Applicants must have an advanced degree in the mental health field, or be currently pursuing such a degree.
+Applicants must be students or have earned an advanced degree in the mental health field.

-Oakland University (in Michigan) offers a distance learning animal-assisted therapy program.
-The 2.5-semester program is conducted online and takes about a year to complete.
+Oakland University (in Michigan) offers a distance learning animal assisted therapy program.
+The program is conducted online and involves five modules each with five consecutive weeks of study.
 Students are required to write a full animal therapy business plan at the conclusion of the course.
-The program costs $1,495.
+The program includes five courses and costs $2,495.

 For Pet Owners/Volunteers

 Pet Partners, formerly known as the Delta Society, registers teams of handlers and animals.
-To become registered, an individual and their pet must complete a handler course in person (8 hours) or online, pass a screening by a veterinarian, pass an evaluation, and pay the two-year membership fee (which includes liability insurance).
-Many types of animals have been certified through the Pet Partners program including dogs, cats, guinea pigs, rabbits, pot-bellied pigs, horses, donkeys, llamas, and exotic birds.
+To become registered, an individual and their pet must complete a handler course in person (eight hours) or online, pass a screening by a veterinarian, pass an evaluation, and pay the two-year membership fee (which includes liability insurance).
+Many types of animals have been certified through the Pet Partners program including dogs, cats, guinea pigs, rabbits, miniature pigs, equines, llamas, rats, and alpacas.

-Therapy Dogs International registers therapy dogs that can pass a two-phase, thirteen exercise testing process.
+Therapy Dogs International registers therapy dogs that can pass a two-phase, 13-exercise testing process.
 Animals will be exposed to a variety of test situations including children playing, adults using walkers, and several people approaching the dog simultaneously.
-The dogs must also meet all health requirements, including an annual vet visit and up to date vaccinations.
+The dogs must also meet all health requirements, including an annual vet visit and up-to-date vaccinations.
 There is a $10 testing fee per dog.

 Therapy Dogs Inc. registers therapy dogs that are well behaved and able to pass evaluations by a veterinarian and a tester/observer.
 The handler must also pass inspection by the TDI tester/observer.
-Dues are $30 per year for a handler/dog team which includes liability insurance.
+There is a one-time new member fee for $10, and dues are $30 per year for a handler/dog team which includes liability insurance.